Mirinda Logo

 Mirinda Logo 2004-2012

 The emblem of 2004 was another attempt to move away from the orange theme.
-In this sign, the circle represents the globe, in which the sun rises against the background of green leaves.
+In this sign, the circle represents the globe, with the sun rising against a background of green leaves.
 The image showed the ubiquity of Mirinda.

 Green three-dimensional letters with white borders evoked associations with ice cubes.